RobotOptimist/macivor/content/blog/assumptions-of-linear-regression.md

 title: Assumptions of Linear Regression
 description: A simplified explanation of the assumptions about the data to successfully run linear regression
 date: 2020-12-6
-tags: machinelearning, linearregression, ml, regression
+image: heroes/robotmlnet-yes_tfryby.png
+alttext: The ML.NET logo with a robot face next to it.
 ---

-<page-header title="Assumptions of Linear Regression"></page-header>

-::: div container-center

-<picture-wrapper :legacy="false" file-name="heroes/robotmlnet-yes_tfryby.png" alt-text="The ML.NET logo with a robot face next to it." classes="hero-height-128"></picture-wrapper>

-::: div article-container mt-4

 ## Linear relationship (Linearity)